Alluxio/alluxio/docs/Web-Interface.md

 ![configurations](./img/screenshot_systemConfiguration.png)

-To browse the list of file, click "Browse File System" button.
+To browse the list of files, click "Browse File System" button.
 In **browsing page**, files in the current folder are listed, with the file name, file size, size for each block, the percentage of in-memory data, and the creation time.
 To view the content of a file in detail, click on that file.